mirzaianov/26-test-entities-canvas/README.md

 - frontend server on http://localhost:5173/
 - backend server on http://localhost:5000/entities

-Production mode has not been tested.
+!
+The production mode has not been tested.

 ## Authors